 Every time Uncle Rocko says a p-word the fine spit-spray comes up like a geyser, pushing Hammet back in his rolling Aeron chair.
 Rocko's on a roll too, though, and he relates his story of the City Hospital nurse and the locked door.
 "I was with my buddy giving a pint one day, and this nurse in the stiff whites who hooks us up says she's got to leave the room for a bit.
 To trim her mustache, I hoped.
 It was getting thicker by the moment.
 Now this is back in the day and we're talking no automatic shutoffs and stuff.
 They just stick you in the arm and shove it in and let it flow.

 "So we're in the room on the cots, the two of us, and she sticks us and leaves and this door – it was the way things were back in the day – it's a self-locking door like they have in a hotel room.
-So it wasn't good news when she comes back and knocks on the outside and says she lost her key, misplaced it or dropped it and there's no one else out there that's got one.
+So it wasn't good news when she comes back and knocks on the outside and says she lost her key, misplaced it or dropped it and there's no one else out there who's got one.

 "So the blood is flowing and there's no shutoff and the nurse says through the door, 'which one of you is closest to the door?'
 Well it's me not my buddy so she tells me, 'this is what I want you to do.
 Rip the needle out and walk to the door fast and open it and I'll be ready to catch you because if you reach the door at all you're going to faint.'